Equilend/1Source-Python/README.md

-# 1Source-Python
+loans# 1Source-Python

 Demonstration code which accesses the 1Source REST API in a command-line Python program

 ## Description

 This project provides sample code and a template for accessing the 1Source REST API in [Python](https://www.python.org/).
-The code runs as a command-line program which utilizes switches to query the 1Source REST API endpoints.
+The code runs as a command-line program which utilizes switches to exercise the various 1Source REST API endpoints.

+## License

+This code is provided as-is, without warranty of any kind, express or implied.
+Please see the LICENSE.txt in the repository for more details.

 ## Getting Started